meesoft/PhotoLocator/README.md

 * Stabilize shaky video.

-* Rotate, adjust brightness, saturation and contrast and denoise video files
+* Rotate, adjust brightness, saturation and contrast, reverse and denoise video files

 * Generate average and max frames for video for e.g. timelapse or long exposure simulation.

 ## Troubleshooting
-* If PhotoLocator cannot start, you need to install the [.NET 8 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/8.0/runtime).
+* If PhotoLocator cannot start, you need to install the [.NET 10 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/10.0/runtime).

 * You can make ExifTool ignore minor errors by renaming it to exiftool(-m).exe and updating the path under Settings accordingly.